Diesel Generators – Fuel and The Fuel System

 The delivery line for carrying the fuel to the diesel generator’s engine-mounted fuel transfer pump and the return line for carrying excess fuel back to the tank should be no smaller in size than the fittings on the engine.
 If the distance from the diesel generator’s fuel tank to the engine exceeds 30’ (9.15 m), or if ambient temperature is extremely low, larger fuel supply and return lines should be used to ensure adequate flow.

-Every diesel generator has fuel lines, and these should be regularly checked to ensure they are not kinked, twisted or trapped, as any restriction can cause the generator to hunt and/or fail.
+Every diesel generator has fuel lines.
+Ensure they are not kinked, twisted or trapped.
+Restriction can cause the generator to hunt and/or fail.
 Also, these can cause wear and reduce the life of the diesel generator fuel line.
-Check and check again.

 The return fuel line from the diesel generator tank should enter the top of the tank and contain no shut-off valves.
 Avoid dips in this line so that air may pass freely and prevent any vacuum in the fuel system.
-The fuel suction line should be positioned to remove fuel from a point about 2” (5.1 cm) above the bottom and, if possible, at the opposite end of the tank to the return line.
+Position the fuel suction line to remove fuel from a point about 2” (5.1 cm) above the bottom, ideally at the opposite end of the tank to the return line.
 If the fuel line enters the top of the diesel generator’s tank, a pipe should be provided inside the tank to extend the line to the proper distance from the bottom.

-Joint cement which may be affected by fuel should not be used in any part of the system.
-All connections should also be made without any dependence on gaskets.
-A length of flexible fuel line should be installed between the pipe from the fuel source (bulk storage or day tank) and the engine fuel inlet and return to prevent vibration damage to the pipes and fittings.
+Install a length of flexible fuel line between the pipe from the fuel source (bulk storage or day tank) and the engine fuel inlet and return.
+Preventing vibration damage to the pipes and fittings.

-A diesel generator’s fuel tank should be installed and tested correctly at the time of commissioning, and then you can be sure of decades of trouble-free use.
-Remember, a diesel generator isn’t just for Christmas – it’s for life.
+Finally a diesel generator’s fuel tank should be installed and tested correctly at the time of commissioning.

 Diesel generator auxiliary or “day tanks” are desirable if the main fuel tanks are located more than 50’ (15.25 m) from the engine, or located above the engine, or are more than 12’ (3.65 m) below the engine.
 Total suction head should not exceed 12’ (3.65 m).
 Although they will not aid the engine in fast starting, they do offer a convenient and ready storage of additional fuel.
 Diesel generator day tanks also provide a settling reservoir so water and sediment can separate from the fuel.